ganeshrvel/openmtp/ffi/kalam/cli/README.md

 # Copy a file FROM the device to a local folder
 yarn mtp-cli download /DCIM/Camera/IMG_0001.jpg ./downloads

+# Move a file FROM the device to a local folder
+yarn mtp-cli move-download /DCIM/Camera/IMG_0001.jpg ./downloads

+# Delete a file on the device
+yarn mtp-cli delete /Download/old-file.txt

 # Machine-readable output
 yarn mtp-cli list-devices --json
 ```